 Pimecrolimus: May enhance the adverse/toxic effect of Immunosuppressants.
 Avoid combination

-Roflumilast: May enhance the immunosuppressive effect of Immunosuppressants.
-Consider therapy modification
+Pyrimethamine: May enhance the adverse/toxic effect of PEMEtrexed.
+Monitor therapy

-Sipuleucel-T: Immunosuppressants may diminish the therapeutic effect of Sipuleucel-T. Monitor therapy
+Siponimod: Immunosuppressants may enhance the immunosuppressive effect of Siponimod.
+Monitor therapy

 Tacrolimus (Topical): May enhance the adverse/toxic effect of Immunosuppressants.
 Avoid combination

 Tofacitinib: Immunosuppressants may enhance the immunosuppressive effect of Tofacitinib.
 Management: Concurrent use with antirheumatic doses of methotrexate or nonbiologic disease modifying antirheumatic drugs (DMARDs) is permitted, and this warning seems particularly focused on more potent immunosuppressants.
-Avoid combination
+Consider therapy modification

 Vaccines (Inactivated): Immunosuppressants may diminish the therapeutic effect of Vaccines (Inactivated).
-Management: Vaccine efficacy may be reduced.
-Complete all age-appropriate vaccinations at least 2 weeks prior to starting an immunosuppressant.
-If vaccinated during immunosuppressant therapy, revaccinate at least 3 months after immunosuppressant discontinuation.
+Management: Complete all age-appropriate vaccinations at least 2 weeks prior to starting an immunosuppressant.
+If vaccinated less than 2 weeks before starting or during immunosuppressant therapy, revaccinate at least 3 months after immunosuppressant discontinuation.
 Consider therapy modification

 Vaccines (Live): Immunosuppressants may enhance the adverse/toxic effect of Vaccines (Live).
 Immunosuppressants may diminish the therapeutic effect of Vaccines (Live).
 Management: Avoid use of live organism vaccines with immunosuppressants; live-attenuated vaccines should not be given for at least 3 months after immunosuppressants.
 Avoid combination

 Central nervous system: Fatigue (18% to 34%)

-Gastrointestinal: Nausea (12% to 31%), anorexia (19% to 22%), vomiting (6% to 16%), stomatitis (5% to 15%), diarrhea (5% to 13%)
+Gastrointestinal: Nausea (12% to 31%), anorexia (19% to 22%), vomiting (6% to 16%), stomatitis (≤15%), diarrhea (5% to 13%)

-Hematologic: Anemia (15% to 19%; grades 3/4: 3% to 5%), leukopenia (6% to 12%; grades 3/4: 2% to 4%), neutropenia (6% to 11%; grades 3/4: 3% to 5%; dose-limiting; nadir: 8-10 days; recovery: 4-8 days after nadir)
+Hematologic & oncologic: Anemia (15% to 19%; grades 3/4: 3% to 5%), neutropenia (6% to 11%; grades 3/4: 3% to 5%)

-Respiratory: Pharyngitis (15%)
+Respiratory: Pharyngitis (≤15%)

 1% to 10%:

-Cardiovascular: Edema (1% to 5%)
+Cardiovascular: Edema (5%)

-Dermatologic: Pruritus (1% to 7%), alopecia (1% to 6%), erythema multiforme (≤5%)
+Dermatologic: Pruritus (7%), alopecia (6%), erythema multiforme (≤5%)